1. Amazon (6,992KM)

 The Ob River is a major river in western Siberia, Russia and is the world’s seventh-longest river.
 It forms at the confluence of the Biya and Katun Rivers which have their origins in the Altay Mountains.
 It is the westernmost of the three great Siberian rivers that flow into the Arctic Ocean (the other two being the Yenisei River and the Lena River).
 The Gulf of Ob is the world’s longest estuary.

-The Paran?
-River is a river in south Central South America, running through Brazil, Paraguay, and Argentina for some 4,880 kilometres (3,030 mi).
+The Paran River is a river in south Central South America, running through Brazil, Paraguay, and Argentina for some 4,880 kilometers (3,030 mi).
 It is second in length only to the Amazon River among South American rivers.
-The name Paran? is an abbreviation of the phrase “para rehe on?va”, which comes from the Tupi language and means “like the sea” (that is, “as big as the sea”).
-It merges first with the Paraguay River and then farther downstream with the Uruguay River to form the R?o de la Plata and empties into the Atlantic Ocean.
+The name Paran is an abbreviation of the phrase “para rehe on va”, which comes from the Tupi language and means “like the sea” (that is, “as big as the sea”).
+It emerges first with the Paraguay River and then farther downstream with the Uruguay River to form the R o de la Plata and empties into the Atlantic Ocean.

 9. Congo River (4,700KM)

-The Congo River (also known as the Zaire River) is the second longest river in Africa after Nile and the second largest river in the world by discharge volume of water (after the Amazon), and the world’s deepest river with measured depths in excess of 220 m (720 ft).
+The Congo River (also known as the Zaire River) is the second-longest river in Africa after the Nile and the second largest river in the world by discharge volume of water (after the Amazon), and the world’s deepest river with measured depths over 220 m (720 ft).
 The Congo-Chambeshi river has an overall length of 4,700 km (2,920 mi), which makes it the ninth-longest river (in terms of discharge, the Chambeshi is a tributary of the Lualaba River, Lualaba being the name of the Congo River upstream of the Boyoma Falls, extending for 1,800 km).
 Measured along the Lualaba, the Congo River has a total length of 4,370 km (2,715 mi).
 It crosses the equator twice.
-The Congo Basin has a total area of about 4 million km2, or 13% of the entire African landmass.
+The Congo Basin has a total area of about 4 million square kilometers or 13% of the entire African landmass.